 w/ Catriona a/k/a Katherine MacColl, Christopher George, Giovanni Lombardo Radice, Fabrizio Jovine, Michele Soavi

-By hanging himself, a priest (Jovine) has opened Hell’s gates.
+By hanging himself, a priest (Fabrizio Jovine) has opened Hell’s gates.
 It is up to a psychic (horror icon Katherine MacColl) and a reporter (Christopher George, fresh from guest roles on Love Boat and Charlie’s Angels) to close them before the dead rise.
 There’s a maggot storm, a young woman puking up her internal organs, and murder with a drill, plus a gritty, forboding atmosphere and a disorienting sense of place.
 Along with Argento’s Suspiria (1977) and D’Amato’s Beyond the Darkness (1979), this first movie in Fulci’s super-gory zombie series really set the bar for perversity and violence in Italian horror.
 My older brother took me to see it as Gates of Hell at a mall theater when I was 12-years-old.
 He’s a jerk and expected to get a kick out of traumatizing me.
 I was already a horror fan, however, and wore that trauma like a badge of honor.
 30 years later, on DVD from Anchor Bay or Blue Underground, the movie stands the test of time.
-Radice, credited as John Morghen, is pure sleaze playing Bob.
-It’s fun to see him now, so refined in special feature interviews, as he bemoans his ubiquity in Italian horror.
+Giovanni Lombardo Radice, credited as John Morghen, is pure sleaze playing Bob.
+It’s fun to see him now, so refined in special feature interviews, as he bemoans his prominence in Italian horror.
 The Beyond is next in Fulci’s trilogy, finishing with House by the Cemetery—both released in 1981 and starring MacColl (see entries above and below).

 Clean, Shaven (1993) dir.
 Lodge Kerrigan